What is BASICS at Amherst?

 The Amherst BASICS Structure:

-BASICS at Amherst consists of two confidential, one-to-one sessions with a trained professional staff member.
+BASICS at Amherst consists of two confidential, one-to-one sixty minute sessions with Ashley Netanel, the AOD Educator.
 The two sessions occur approximately 10 days apart.

-SESSION I: An initial 30 minute session assessing the student's alcohol consumption patterns, history, and related issues.
+SESSION I: An assessment the student's alcohol consumption patterns, history, and related issues.

 If you have been referred to the BASICS program, you will be provided with a link to schedule your two BASICS appointments.